 It is interesting that Richard chose to live at Oak House, which presumably he had had built, for it was directly adjoining the tannery and would have been subject to all the smells, flies and vermin that it produced.
 Access to the tannery by this time seems to have switched from Pleasant Street to Frenchwood Street, so the procession of wagons would now be passing the house to reach the tannery.
 The trend by this time was for owners of mills and factories to put some considerable distance between residence and workplace, so why did Richard not choose a more salubrious address?

 Richard died in 1890, aged 42.
 His son Richard had died the previous year, aged 14.
 The census returns for 1891 set out the household of his widow Annie at Oak House: she was now 37 and head of the household, ‘living on her own means’, with her daughter Annie, aged 19, single and also ‘living on her own means’.
 They are looked after by a cook, a housemaid and a nurse.
 Mrs Dixon was still living at Oak House in 1895 and 1898.
-Her brother-in-law James, now aged 39, was also ‘living on his means’ at 15 Bushell Place in 1891 with his wife Emma, aged 37, and their three-year-old son Ernest, plus a cook, a mother’s help and a general servant.
+Her brother-in-law James, now aged 39, was also ‘living on his means’ at 15 Bushell Place in 1891 with his wife Emma, aged 37, and their five-year-old son Ernest (known by his second name,Leslie), plus a cook, a mother’s help and a general servant.

 James’s death also saw the end of the tannery.
 Its buildings appear intact on the 6 inch OS map of 1895 but by 1912 the tannery site had been cleared as the above OS map shows.
 Since then it has remained undeveloped and is now a grassed over space, unrelieved by any landscaping.